 Main objectives

-The main objective of KONWIHR is to provide technical support for the use of high-performance computers and to expand their deployment potential through research and development projects.
+The main objective of KONWIHR is to expand the deployment potential of high-performance computers through research and development projects.
 Close cooperation between disciplines, users, and participating computer centers as well as efficient transfer and fast application of the results are important.

 The Leibniz Computer Centre (LRZ) in Garching and the Erlangen National High Performance Computing Center (NHR@FAU) provide researchers in Bavaria with state-of-the-art HPC systems of all performance classes.
 The efficient use of such highly parallel systems requires the continuous adaptation of existing programs as well as the development of new, scalable programs for simulation, optimization, and data analysis.
 To make this work efficient and sustainable, modern principles of software engineering, algorithm engineering, and performance engineering must be applied.
 Close cooperation between HPC application sciences, HPC method sciences, and HPC experts in data centers is, therefore, the fundamental prerequisite for internationally competitive, highly parallel, and hardware-efficient software.
 The aim of the funding program is to support scientists in Bavaria in adapting and developing their numerical applications or other data- or computation-intensive codes for modern (highly) parallel computer architectures.
 Efficient executability and scalability on modern manycore architectures shall be ensured.
 Project funding includes the provision of personnel resources and access to the proven HPC competence of the participating computer centers.